NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 - x.com/[@nishantjosh](https://twitter.com/nishantjosh)
 - linkedin.com/[@joshi-nishant](https://www.linkedin.com/in/joshi-nishant/)

-If you are reached this far, it was valiant enough just to read though this whole mess.
-But remember what Kakashi said, "In society, those who don't have many ablities tend to complain more."
+If you are reached this far, it was valiant enough just to read through this whole mess.
+But remember what Kakashi said, "In society, those who don't have many abilities tend to complain more."